QR Codes for Churches: Pray, Donate, and Worship With a Quick Scan

 Following the guidance of the NHS COVID-19 Test and Trace Data, several churches across the UK have made it mandatory to collect data for NHS Test & Trace for worship places.

-Churches generate a poster leveraging a unique QR Code for their building in a place that is easily accessible for visitors, including those in wheelchairs and other disabilities, to scan the QR Code and disclose their health status to curb the spread of the virus.
+Churches can make a QR Code for a poster and share it across their building, in a way that its easily accessible for visitors, including those in wheelchairs and other disabilities, to scan the QR Code and disclose their health status to curb the spread of the virus.

 First Presbyterian Church uses Beaconstac’s QR Codes for contact tracing to filter their visitors based on their health status.